Shabbirh10/Projects/CreditCardStatement/README.md

 A Python tool to extract, clean, and summarise data from credit card statements (PDF/CSV).
 It helps users view billing details, spending categories, and transaction summaries in a clear format.

+🧩 Supported Banks

+HDFC Bank

+ICICI Bank

+SBI Card

+Axis Bank
+(and more to be added)

+👨‍💻 Author

+Shabbir Hardwarewala
+GitHub Profile

 ## 🚀 Features
 - Extracts key details like **Billing Period**, **Total Due**, and **Transactions**
 - Supports multiple banks